 This film provides exampels of:

-- Bait-and-Switch Gunshot: The good girl is running away from her mad husband from the future (don't ask), and finds herself in a wide open space with nowhere to go.
-Said husband lifts his gun and she closes her eyes, ready for the worst.
-The camera stays on her, there is a bang and she shudders — but a second later she opens her eyes, and we see that the husband has been shot by another good guy instead.
+- Bait-and-Switch Gunshot: Jane Fuller is running away from David), and finds herself in a wide open space with nowhere to go.
+David lifts his gun and she closes her eyes, ready for the worst.
+The camera stays on her, there is a bang and she shudders — but a second later she opens her eyes, and we see that her husband has been shot by Detective McBain instead.

 - City in a Bottle: Inside a computer system inside a computer system possibly inside a computer system.

-- Color Wash: One of the characters comments on the colors being "off" in the simulated world.
+- Color Wash: Douglas Hall comments on the colors being "off" in the simulated world.

 - Cyberspace: Kinda.

-- Foreshadowing: "The color's off, but no one seems to notice."
+- Foreshadowing: "The colorization's a little off, but none of the units seems to notice."

 - A Glitch in the Matrix: The boundary of the simulation is located at the end of a long road, where the rendering of the simulation just fades into wire-frame and its sounds become very artificial.